sopier/djangobook-Updated-to-1.8/third-edition/chapter_07.rst

 ------------

 URL namespaces allow you to uniquely reverse named URL patterns even if different applications use the same URL names.
-It's a good practice for third-party apps to always use namespaced URLs (as we did in the tutorial).
+It's a good practice for third-party apps to always use namespaced URLs.
 Similarly, it also allows you to reverse URLs if multiple instances of an application are deployed.
 In other words, since multiple instances of a single application will share named URLs, namespaces provide a way to tell these named URLs apart.